Font Installation on Unix and Other Systems

 - Tutorial for implementing Barcode Fonts with Unix and Oracle Reports.

-- Sun has documented information about using fonts in Java with Windows and Solaris.
+- Using fonts in Java with Windows and Solaris.

 - Installing fonts in XFREE 86.

 - A step by step example installation of PostScript fonts on Unix using X11 and type1inst.

 The ASCII version of IDAutomation fonts does not always work with X-Server on Sun Solaris with Oracle Reports.
 This is what one customer did to get the fonts working.